rstudio/keras3/man-src/random_gamma/2-translated.Rmd

-Draw random samples from a normal (Gaussian) distribution.
+Draw random samples from the Gamma distribution.

 @param shape
 The shape of the random values to generate.

-@param mean
-Float, defaults to 0.
-Mean of the random values to generate.

-@param stddev
+@param alpha
-Float, defaults to 1.
-Standard deviation of the random values to generate.
+Float, the parameter of the distribution.

 @param dtype
 Optional dtype of the tensor.
 Only floating point types are